 Learning from Nakuru County Agriculture Officers, high-value crops have the advantages of taking a shorter time to mature, can be harvested more than 3 times upon maturity, have high yields per unit area, and fetch high market prices.

 Most of the crops fall under vegetables, Fruits, food ingredients, spices crops, and legumes.
 Specific value chain examples are; courgette, lemon grass, runner beans, broccoli, green grams, yellow beans, biancoli, baby corn, parsley, lemon thyme, and avocados( Hass variety) This does not mean all single varieties in the mentioned categories can give exceptional returns.
 Those conceptualized to be nutritious sell at a higher price.

-Before one ventures into this kind of farming, they need to learn more about crops and where to source inputs, and the market links for the crops and be ready to maintain the market standards because some of them are for export.
+Before one venture into this kind of farming, one needs to learn more about crops, where to source inputs, and the market links for the crops and be ready to maintain the market standards because some of them are for export.